8 Classic Love Poems Perfect for Valentine's Day

-Sometimes the perfect way to say “I love you” is with a poem about love.
+Sometimes the perfect way to say “I love you” is with a love poem.
 Here are our all-time favorite Valentine’s Day poems.

-There’s nothing sweeter than giving or getting a love poem from your Valentine on February 14th, but sometimes it can be hard to find the right words.
-If you want to spread the love with a Valentine’s Day poem this year, don’t worry—you don’t have to come up with the ideas all on your own.
-This year, let these famous love poems inspire your sweet message to your loved ones.
+There's nothing sweeter than giving or getting a love poem from your true love on Valentine's Day, but sometimes it can be hard to find the right words for your romantic feelings.
+If you want to spread the love with a Valentine's Day poem this year, don't worry—you don't have to come up with a poem all on your own.
+This year, let these famous love poems (and maybe some love quotes) inspire your sweet message to your loved one, either paired with Valentine's Day gifts for her and Valentine card ideas or on their own.

 Children Running Through